Sardingfish/Mapping-Function-Height-Correction-Models/README.md

 </div>

 ## Acknowledgments
 We would like to thank the European Centre for Medium-Range Weather Forecasts (ECMWF) for providing the ERA5 data on pressure levels (https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview), and we would like to thank the Technische Universität Wien for the open-source ray-tracing software RADIATE (https://github.com/TUW-VieVS/RADIATE).
-In addition, we would like to thank [VMF Data Server](https://vmf.geo.tuwien.ac.at/) for providing the VMF1 and VMF3 products (https://vmf.geo.tuwien.ac.at/trop_products/) and the Niell elevation correction model (https://vmf.geo.tuwien.ac.at/codes/).
+In addition, we would like to thank [VMF Data Server](https://vmf.geo.tuwien.ac.at/) for providing the VMF1 and VMF3 products (https://vmf.geo.tuwien.ac.at/trop_products/) and the Niell height correction model (https://vmf.geo.tuwien.ac.at/codes/).

 ## License